Still34/DocFx.Plugin.LastModified/README.md

 ## Prerequisites
 * Git for the target documentation
+    * This does not require the host to install the git command, only version tracking for the project

 ### But I don't track my changes with Git!
-You're a mad man, but that's okay; the plugin will fallback to last modified date on the local machine when Git isn't detected.
+You are a mad man, but that's okay; the plugin will fallback to last modified date on the local machine when Git is not detected.

 ## Setup
 1. Download the binaries from the AppVeyor artifacts linked above (or compile yourself).